JuanSchallibaum/NuclearGhost/README.md

 - Unhide a previously hidden process by PID
 - Hide files or directories by their name
 - Unhide previously hidden files or directories
+- Hide TCP ports (for IPv4 and IPv6)
+- Unhide TCP ports
+- Hide UDP ports (for IPv4 and IPv6)
+- Unhide UDP ports
 - Hide itself
 - Unhide itself
 - Protect against being unloaded by the user